RavulapallySaicharan/Agents_a2a/README_original.md

 ## 📋 What's New in v0.5.X

+- **Agent Discovery**: Built-in support for agent registry and discovery with full Google A2A protocol compatibility
 - **LangChain Integration**: Seamless integration with LangChain's tools and agents
 - **Expanded Tool Ecosystem**: Use tools from both LangChain and MCP in any agent
 - **Enhanced Agent Interoperability**: Convert between A2A agents and LangChain agents
 - **Mixed Workflow Engine**: Build workflows combining both ecosystems
 - **Simplified Agent Development**: Access thousands of pre-built tools instantly
+- **Advanced Streaming Architecture**: Enhanced streaming with Server-Sent Events (SSE), better error handling, and robust fallback mechanisms
+- **Task-Based Streaming**: New `tasks_send_subscribe` method for streaming task updates in real-time
+- **Streaming Chunks API**: Improved chunk processing with the `StreamingChunk` class for structured streaming data
+- **Multi-Endpoint Support**: Automatic discovery and fallback across multiple streaming endpoints

 ## 📋 What's New in v0.4.X